 Many encounters involve monsters or men.
 These too vary in quality.

 Shit: 1 Dolm Pudding.
 I can put a dolm pudding in a hex.
-I do not need a campaign setting to help me put a dolm pudding in there.
+I do not need a campaign setting to help me put a dolm pudding in a hex.